Non-commutative crepant resolutions of toric singularities with divisor class group of rank one: Iyama--Wemyss mutations of toric NCCRs

 As an immediate corollary, we obtain the following.

-\begin{Cor} All toric NCCRs of $R$ are connected by iterated Iyama-Wemyss mutations.
+\begin{Cor} All toric NCCRs of $R$ are connected by iterated Iyama--Wemyss mutations.
 In particular, they are all derived equivalent to each other. \end{Cor} \begin{proof} Take splitting $M_1,M_2\in\refl R$ giving NCCRs.
-Then by Theorem \ref{upNCCRcorr}, there exists $I_i\in\I_H$ such that $M_i=\bigoplus_{\vec{g}\in q^{-1}(J(I_i))}S_{\vec{g}}$ for $i=1,2$.
-By Proposition \ref{muttrans}, $I$ and $I'$ are connected by iterated mutations since $I\cap I'\in\I_H$.
+Then by Theorem \ref{upNCCRcorr}, there exist $I_1,I_2\in\I_H$ such that $M_i=\bigoplus_{\vec{g}\in q^{-1}(J(I_i))}S_{\vec{g}}$ for $i=1,2$.
+By Proposition \ref{muttrans}, $I_1$ and $I_2$ are connected by iterated mutations since $I_1\cap I_2\in\I_H$.
 Therefore the assertion follows from Theorem \ref{toricmut}. \end{proof}